What is it about?

 The annual Education and Training Monitor sets out the progress on the ET 2020 benchmarks and core indicators, including the Europe 2020 headline target on education and training.
 It illustrates the evolution of education and training systems across Europe.
 It is accompanied by 28 individual country reports and an online visualisation tool.

-To facilitate policy dialogue with Member States on new and emerging issues, DG EAC also conducts studies and draws on analyses, forecasts, and system-level information from other organisations, agencies, and Commission services.
+To facilitate policy dialogue with EU countries on new and emerging issues, the European Commission also conducts studies and draws on analyses, forecasts, and system-level information from other organisations, agencies, and Commission services.

 What has been done so far?

-An Education and Skills Cooperation Arrangement was signed between DG EAC and Organisation for Economic Co-operation and Development, and international surveys were identified as one of the main areas of common interest.
-In 2013 DG EAC and the OECD jointly published the results of two skills assessments, the Programme for International Student Assessment (PISA) and the Survey of Adult Skills (PIAAC).
+An Education and Skills Cooperation Arrangement was signed between the European Commission and Organisation for Economic Co-operation and Development, and international surveys were identified as one of the main areas of common interest.
+In 2013 the European Commission and the OECD jointly published the results of two skills assessments, the Programme for International Student Assessment (PISA) and the Survey of Adult Skills (PIAAC).

 Cooperation with the OECD also covers skills strategies, entrepreneurial institutions and efficiency of schools systems.